 While benefit changes due to retroactive underpayments and increases in monthly payment amounts are a benefit to customer service, benefit changes due to retroactive underpayments and monthly payment increases do not present a monetary benefit to the Agency.
-Therefore, we note these finding totals but do not include them as a monetary savings.
+Therefore, we note these finding totals are notes, but not included in the monetary savings.